Jailed for a video mocking Egypt’s president, director Shady Habash dies in custody

 While other authoritarian governments in the region, including Iran and Turkey, have released tens of thousands of prisoners in efforts to contain the virus, Egypt has freed far fewer, despite calls from the United Nations and human rights activists.

-Last week, Egypt released roughly 4,000 inmates to commemorate Sinai Liberation Day, which celebrates the 1982 Israeli military withdrawal from the Sinai Peninsula.
-But none of the released were political prisoners.
+Egypt released roughly 4,000 inmates on April 25 to commemorate Sinai Liberation Day, which celebrates the 1982 Israeli military withdrawal from the Sinai Peninsula.
+But none of those released were political prisoners.

-Instead, Sissi’s government has imposed stricter coronavirus restrictions, preventing family visits that has left prisoners feel even more isolated.
-Several are currently on hunger strikes to protest conditions.
+Instead, Sissi’s government has imposed stricter coronavirus restrictions, preventing family visits and leaving prisoners feeling even more isolated.
+Several are on hunger strikes to protest conditions.

-They include Mohamed Alamashah, a 24-year-old Egyptian-American from Jersey City, N.J., who was arrested in April 2019 for holding up a sign in downtown Cairo that read “Freedom for all prisoners,” and Alaa Abdel Fattah, a well-known activist who has been jailed since September, following small anti-government protests.
+They include Mohamed Amashah, a 24-year-old Egyptian American from Jersey City who was arrested in April 2019 for holding up a sign in downtown Cairo that read “Freedom for all prisoners,” and Alaa Abdel Fattah, a well-known activist who has been jailed since September after small anti-government protests.

-Mohamed Morsi, the nation’s first democratically elected head of state who was ousted in a 2013 military coup, died last year after being held for six years in prison, where activists and his relatives say he was denied medical treatment for his diabetes and other illness.
-The government had denied the allegations.
+Mohamed Morsi, who was elected head of state in 2012 and ousted a year later in a military coup, died in 2019 after being held for six years in prison, where, activists and his relatives say, he was denied medical treatment for his diabetes and other illness.
+The government denied the allegations.

 In January, Egyptian American Mustafa Kassem, a 54-year-old auto parts dealer from New York, died of apparent heart failure after more than six years in jail with negligent medical care, according to activists and relatives.
-His death touched of a rare period of tension between Sissi and the Trump Administration, which has mostly kept silent publicly about the Sissi regime’s human rights abuses.
+His death touched off a rare period of tension between Sissi and the Trump administration, which has mostly kept silent publicly about the Sissi regime’s human rights abuses.

-Last October, it was clear that prison was taking an emotional toll on Habash.
+In October, it was clear that prison was taking an emotional toll on Habash.

 In a letter, he wrote that “prison doesn’t kill, loneliness does.”
 Resisting in prison, he wrote, means “preventing yourself from losing your mind, or slowly dying, because of having been thrown in a room two years ago, being forgotten, without knowing when or how you will get out.”